yunji0387/cs-note/notes/kubernetes_overview.md

 * Various command types suit different scenarios (development, production).
 * Declarative configuration is best for production environments due to its automation and consistency features.

+## References
+* More information and the full kubectl command reference can be found on [Kubernetes official documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 <!-- /MarkdownTOC -->
 </details>